bolnel/nelsite1/content/articles/are-certifications-worth-it.md

 Some certification providers offer the second attempt at a discounted price, so you can use this option if you don't pass at the first attempt.

 But you will most likely succeed.
-Stay tuned for an article on how to prepare for a test and pass it the first time.
+See how to [prepare for a test and pass it the first time](/articles/how-pass-certification-exam-test-first-try-tips-techniques).
 So not only will you reap the benefits of learning, but you'll also have a credential – a cherry on top of the improvement cake.

 ## Conclusion